1. Software Toolchain Setup

 TLDR

-You can start a pre-configured debug session (using default main.elf as executable and target extended-remote localhost:3333 as GDB connection configuration) by using the GDB makefile target (i.e. make gdb).
+You can start a pre-configured debug session (using default main.elf as executable and target extended-remote localhost:3333 as GDB connection configuration) by using the GDB makefile target: make gdb

 OCD CPU Requirements

-The on-chip debugger is only implemented if the ON_CHIP_DEBUGGER_EN generic is set true.
-Furthermore, it requires the Zicsr and Zifencei CPU extension, which are always enabled by the CPU.
+The on-chip debugger is only implemented if the OCD_EN generic is set true.

 Connect a JTAG adapter to the NEORV32 jtag_* interface signals.
-If you do not have a full-scale JTAG adapter, you can also use a FTDI-based adapter like the "FT2232H-56Q Mini Module", which is a simple and inexpensive FTDI breakout board.
+If you do not have a full-scale JTAG adapter, you can also use a FTDI-based breakout adapter.

 NEORV32 top signal JTAG signal Default FTDI port